-To start fossil hunting you should get answers on FIVE basic questions: WHERE to look for fossils, WHAT are fossils, HOW to identify fossils, WHAT equipment you need, and HOW to document the specimens and localities.
+To start fossil hunting, you should get answers to FIVE basic questions: WHERE to look for fossils, WHAT are fossils, HOW to identify fossils, WHAT equipment you need, and HOW to document the specimens and localities.
 Learn More

-Palaeontology is a science that study the evolution of species and the history of life.
+Paleontology is a science that studies the evolution of species and the history of life.
 Vertebrate fossils, including trace fossils such as tracks, coprolites, etc., are rare and important, many revolutionary discoveries were made based on just a few specimens, and many discoveries were made by amateurs or museum volunteers.
-Thus, it is critical to contact your local museum of university and inform about any vertebrate fossils or any scientifically important invertebrate or plants fossils.
+Thus, it is critical to contact your local museum and inform them about any vertebrate fossils or any scientifically important invertebrate or plants fossils.
 Learn More

 WHAT ARE THE BEST BEGINNERS BOOKS?

-Here are books that are great to start learning about palaeontology and geology.
+Here are books that are great to start learning about paleontology and geology.

 And browse the library to find more advanced books.

-Resources section includes great online information and app.
-RockD application is the one highly recommend it to everyone.
+The Resources section includes great online information and apps.
+The RockD application is highly recommended to everyone.

 WHERE IS MY CLOSEST FOSSIL CLUB?

 Why should you consider joining a club?
-You are connected with incredible people who are passionate about palaeonlogy and geology, experineced in this field, and know all your local gems and fossils localities.
-Most clubs have monthly meetings and field trips and provide an access to a club’s gear for their members.
+You’ll be connected with fascinating individuals who are enthusiastic about paleontology and geology, and they’ll know all of your area’s best finds and fossils.
+Most clubs have monthly meetings, field excursions, and access to club equipment for members.